 Hip dysplasia in dogs can range from mild to severe, with the degree of hip deformity not always indicative of the pain and disability.
-Hip laxity, or looseness, however been shown to be more predictive of disability, and more importantly progression to hip arthritis.
+Hip laxity, or looseness, however, has been shown to be more predictive of disability, and more importantly progression to hip arthritis.

 The increased laxity in the hip joint causes more movement within the joint itself.
-This causes the cartilage to wear and the body also lays down more bone to try and stabilise the joint.
+This causes the cartilage to wear and the body also lays down more bone to try and stabilize the joint.
 The hip joint is now arthritic.
-In dog’s with hip dysplasia arthritis can set in as early as 1-2 years old.
+In dogs with hip dysplasia, arthritis can set in as early as 1-2 years old.

 The progression of hip dysplasia to hip arthritis is the key component that supplements can help manage.